cameronmathis/txtFileGrapher/README.md

 In order to run, clone this repo onto your local machine.</br>
 Edit the dataPoints.txt file to add your coordinates.
 Accepted format: </br>
 > A list of coordinates, each separated by a new line, with the x and y value for each coordinate separated by a single tab.
+Edit table variables if wanted.
+Run the program.

 ## Features
 Implemented: